michaelmackenzie/Multilepton_Analysis/README.md

 ### histograms
-Used to plot the histograms from a given book in a HistMaker's output adding together the processes with their cross section and generation values, primarily using dataplotter_ztautau.C.
+Used to plot the histograms from a given book in a HistMaker's output adding together the processes with their cross section and generation values, primarily using dataplotter_clfv.C.
 This uses the DataPlotter data handler to plot, storing the object as a field of the script

 ### tmva_training
 Used to train MVAs to separate backgrounds from signal